 Photo by Aaron Farrington

-Five-time Grammy Award-winning singer-songwriter and Nashville Songwriters Hall of Fame inductee Mary Chapin Carpenter is on the road in 2017, performing songs from her expansive 14-album catalog and new songs from her latest record The Things That We Are Made Of, released in 2016.
+Five-time GRAMMY® Award-winning singer-songwriter and Nashville Songwriters Hall of Fame inductee Mary Chapin Carpenter is on the road in 2018 celebrating 30 years of making music and performing songs from her expansive catalog.

-Produced by 2016 Producer of the Year Grammy-nominee Dave Cobb (Jason Isbell, Chris Stapleton), the album features eleven new songs written by Carpenter, and has received critical acclaim from NPR and Rolling Stone, among others.
-The Associated Press calls it, “…an evocative collection of songs,” while The Huffington Post declares, “…Carpenter is now at the height of her musical career, painting a compelling, relevant piece of art tinged with mixed feelings of grief and joy, all without preaching or darkening our minds with sadness."
+Most recently, in 2016, Carpenter released The Things That We Are Made Of.
+Produced by GRAMMY® Award winning producer Dave Cobb (Jason Isbell, Chris Stapleton), the album features eleven new songs and was released in 2016 to overwhelming critical praise.
+The Associated Press called it, “…an evocative collection of songs,” while The Huff Post declared, “…Carpenter is now at the height of her musical career, painting a compelling, relevant piece of art tinged with mixed feelings of grief and joy, all without preaching or darkening our minds with sadness.”

 Photo by Vincent Dixon